-Technical Committee (TC) Terrestrial Trunked Radio and Critical Communications Evolution (TCCE)
+Technical Committee (TC) Terrestrial Trunked Radio and Critical Communications Evolution (TCCE) Activity Report 2022

-Chairman: Brian Murgatroyd, P3 Communications GmbH
+Chair: Brian Murgatroyd, Umlaut Communications

 TETRA is designed to address a specific set of communication requirements.
 These include high reliability, single and group calling capabilities, PTT (Push-To-Talk), and the possibility for direct peer-to-peer communications in situations such as natural disasters and emergencies when the supporting network is unavailable.
 Accordingly, much of the work of our TETRA and Critical Communications Evolution committee (TC TCCE) is driven by the requirements of Public Protection and Disaster Relief and other mission-critical services.

 Since around 2015 TCCE has been working with 3GPP to ensure that broadband functionality matches the requirements of critical communications users. particularly when using commercial networks as bearers.

 In 2022 the committee continued to maintain and further develop TETRA with user-driven standards for authority-to-authority secure voice and data services over broadband and narrowband air interfaces.

 During the year TCCE published updates to three existing Technical Specifications, in parallel with revisions to an accompanying Technical Report:

 - TS 100 392-7 is part 7 of a multi-part deliverable covering TETRA Voice plus Data (V+D), Release 2.
 It describes security mechanisms for confidentiality of control signalling and user speech and data at the air interface, authentication and key management mechanisms for the air interface and for the Inter-System Interface (ISI).